What If?

 - What is the initial investment?

 Take time to brainstorm.
 Write down every reason why you want to start a business.
 Review your list and prioritize the top 10 reasons.
-Then, identify what truly excites you—if you could earn millions doing one thing, what would it be?
-Narrow that list down to your top five ideas, then choose one to pursue first.
+Then, identify what truly excites you.
+Is there a particular skill set that keeps you engaged and that you would enjoy earning a living from?
+Is there more than one?
+Or can that one be diversified in a few key ways?
+Break out your idea book.
+Start writing.

 I never suggest taking a hobby and turning it into a business.
-It looses its luster when it becomes a “job.”
+It looses itself in the work when it becomes a “job.”
 However, the exception would be in teaching that hobby to others.
 I have a few hobbies that I enjoy teaching as an aside to my usual work.

 Conducting Your What if Market Research